sradevski/sradevski.github.io/_posts/2016-10-10-the-first-post.md

 The personal experience posts are separated into two groups: The first one is long projects with a detailed description, found in the "Projects" page.
 The second one is short personal experience and research-related posts, found in the "Blog" page.

-The frequency of the posts will depend on how busy I am (and if there is any content), but I will try to post at least once every two weeks.
+The frequency of the posts will depend on how busy I am (and if there is any content), but I will try to post every time there is something that consumed a decent amount of time to figure out, or I think is worth documenting for future reference.
 I hope you, the reader, can find something of a value within my posts.

 **Let's start!**